G-code generation software for CNC foam cutter

 • Trailing edge thickness

-• G93 Feed Mode (very useful for swept wings and when the root is much bigger than the tip profile)
+• G93 Feed Mode, which is especially useful for swept wings and when the root is significantly larger than the tip profile

 What are DAT files?